home about stories

 Matt Dovey is a writer of science fiction and fantasy short stories.
 He is very tall, very British, and most likely drinking a cup of tea right now.
 Although his surname rhymes with “Dopey”, any other similarities to the dwarf are purely coincidental.

-He's the host of PodCastle, and a member of Codex Writers, the Society of Authors, and the Villa Diodati writers group.
-He gives far too much attention to his Twitter but is trying to get used to Mastodon instead.
+He's the host of PodCastle, and a member of Codex Writers and the Villa Diodati writers group.
+He's trying to quit social media, but still sometimes pops up on BlueSky and Instagram.

-You can start reading stories now, for free: there's 24 to choose from so far, but if you're not sure where to start he'd recommend The Bone Poet & God for fantasy or The Ghosts of Europa Will Keep You Trapped in a Prison You Make for Yourself for science fiction.
+You can start reading stories now, for free: there's 25 to choose from so far, but if you're not sure where to start he'd recommend The Bone Poet & God for fantasy or Energy Power Gets What She Wants for science fiction.
+There's even a couple of horror.
 You can also listen to him narrate others' stories, or find out more about him.

 Latest story